LDGC Annual Flower and Produce Show

 Foliage only, 1 container

 Anything goes!
-Remember this is not judged on arrangement.
+Remember this class is not judged on arrangement.

 Pot plant, in bloom or fruiting, max pot size 30 cm